The game of “Twenty Questions” can tell us a lot about what’s learnable and what’s not.

 Each question cuts in half the number of possible words.
 This can be visualized with the help of figure 1 through figure 4.
 The cube with the dots represents the right answer.
 Each yes-no question, if it is properly designed, rules out half of the possibilities.
 So the effectiveness grows exponentially.
 A set of N questions can reduce the search-space by a factor of 2N.

-There are only about 217 words in the largest English dictionaries.
-So if you use the questions suggested above, after about 17 questions, you know where the word sits on a particular page of the dictionary.
+There are fewer than 219 words in a fairly large hardcopy English dictionary.1 So if you use the questions suggested above, after about 19 questions, you know where the word sits on a particular page of the dictionary.

 You can see that it is important to choose the questions wisely.
 By way of counterexample, suppose you use non-incisive questions such as